solismaa/RS-wiki-Darkmode/README.md

+Currently under construction

 ## RS-wiki-DarkMode
-This is a dark theme for the [Runescape wiki](http://runescape.wikia.com/wiki/RuneScape_Wiki).
+This is a dark theme for the [Runescape wiki](https://runescape.wiki/).

 ## Preview
 ![preview](Images/Preview.png)